FirelyTeam/firely-docs/vonk/deployment/docker.rst

 Running Docker with a SQL Server container
 ------------------------------------------

-Vonk can use also other repositories than Memory, for example SQL Server.
-This section describes how to spin up a Vonk container and a SQL Server container.
+Firely Server can use also other repositories than Memory, for example SQL Server.
+This section describes how to spin up a Firely Server container and a SQL Server container.
 We will use docker-compose to achieve this.

 .. warning:: SQL Server container uses at least 3.25 GB of RAM.
 Make sure to assign enough memory to the Docker VM if you're running on Docker for Mac or Windows.